mapninja/Earthsys144/week03/01_TURN_IN_basic_table_structures_and_operations_in_qgis.md

 ![](images/20250422_094708_image.png)

 This `SOIL_TYPE` field is the key field already present in the spatial data.
 It stores a short code for each polygon.

-> **Concept note:** At this stage, the polygons know their soil type code, but they do not yet contain the descriptive information that code refers to.
-That descriptive information will come from a separate table.

 ## Part 2: Symbolize the Existing Layer